tinyBigGAMES/DelphiGamekit/README.md

 - See examples in the `installdir\examples` folder for more information about usage.
 - See `installdir\docs` folder for documentation.

-***NOTE: All executables in this repo that are created by us will be digitally signed as tinyBigGAMES LLC, for your protection and peace of mind.***

 ## Known Issues
 - This project is in active development so changes will be frequent
 - Documentation is WIP.
 They will continue to evolve